- General Requirements

 Non-Traditional Credit

-The maximum hours allowed for non-traditional credit (AP, CLEP, Military, JST, etc.) shall not exceed 25% of the total hours required for the degree.
+The maximum hours allowed for non-traditional credit (AP, CLEP, military service, etc.) is 46 semester hours.
 Evaluations of non-traditional credit will be given on a case-by-case basis.
-Non-traditional credit awarded by Jacksonville State University is not considered as resident credit, except for prior learning approved via Prior Learning Portfolio process used by the Integrated Studies program.
+Non-traditional credit awarded by Jacksonville State University is not considered resident credit.
+The Prior Learning Assessment webpage outlines the types of credit awarded and the required documentation/official scores to award the credit.

 Credit by Challenge